brunobord/microsr/microsr.md

 * *projectile master*: fighting using a ranged weapon - sling, bow, etc.
 * *nimble fingers*: picking locks, disarming traps, pickpocket, etc.
 * *blazing fast*: running and initiative.
-* *expertise*: chose a specific field of knowledge (science?) where you are an expert. the *gm* has to agree on this field description.
+* *expertise*: choose a specific field of knowledge (science?) where you are an expert. the *gm* has to agree on this field description.
 * *diehard*: when rolling for a save.
 * *tough*: no bonus, but add an extra degree of health, "scratched".
 * *contact*: no bonus ; the player should describe a contact which provides useful services at no or reduced costs (information, material, etc). the **gm** has to agree on the description.